Skip to content

 resp

-An HTTP response object, as created by req_perform().
+A httr2 response object, created by req_perform().

 info